Couple and their guests raising hands in celebration after their wedding in Portugal.

 Flying to Portugal

 It’s very easy to reach Portugal from another country because of its accessible geographical location.
 If you choose a wedding venue in Portugal’s capital or in the neighboring central cities, you can land in the Lisbon - Portela Airport.
 For the dramatic feel of wedding venues in Portugal’s Algarve city and nearby towns, there’s the Faro Airport at the southernmost part of the country.
-Another popular international airport here is the Funchal Airport in the autonomous region of Madeira that flies passengers from other European countries to this leisure destination.
-At the north of Portugal is the Dr. Francisco Sá Carneiro Airport in Oporto while in the northeastern part nearest to Spain is the regional airport called Bragança Airport.
-The João Paulo II Airport is also one of the most well-known because it is located in another autonomous region of Portugal called Azores, a dreamy destination with its lush green landscapes and serene interior waters.
+Take note that venues that are far from the city are also less expensive, that’s why many couples are willing to travel two to three hours from the city to the Portuguese countryside just to save cost.
+After all, the Portuguese countryside offers amazing natural scenery and a calm environment that’s perfect for a cozy, laidback elopement.

 Train system